-- 7.7.1 The Head: Asset and Fleet Management shall be responsible for the fuel management system used by the municipality and ensure that the users of petrol cards are properly informed of the use thereof. - 7.7.2 The relevant Manager is responsible to sign off and furnish the Head: Asset and Fleet Management with monthly log sheets and receipts issued by fuel suppliers. - 7.7.3 It is the responsibility of each driver or operator to provide the correct odometer/hour meter reading to the fuel station attendant and to ensure that all log sheets are properly completed and supported by receipts issued by fuel suppliers. - 7.7.4 Refuelling from sources other than municipal suppliers will not be allowed.
+- 7.7.1 The Head: Asset and Fleet Management shall be responsible for the fuel management system used by the municipality and ensure that the users of petrol cards are properly informed of the use thereof. - 7.7.2 The relevant Manager is responsible to sign off and furnish the Head: Asset and Fleet Management with monthly log sheets and receipts issued by fuel suppliers. - 7.7.3 It is the responsibility of each driver or operator to provide the correct odometer/hour meter reading to the fuel station attendant and to ensure that all log sheets are properly completed and supported by receipts issued by fuel suppliers. - 7.7.4 Refuelling from sources other than municipal suppliers will not be allowed when travelling within the municipal jurisdiction

-7.7.5 It is the responsibility of the Divisional Head to monitor consumption (Misuse/ High consumption) and to take the necessary action.
-In addition the Asset and Fleet management division will monitor fuel consumption.
+7.7.5 It is the responsibility of the relevant Director supported by the Divisional Head to monitor consumption (Misuse/ High consumption) and to take the necessary action.
+In addition the Asset and Fleet management division will monitor fuel consumption and provide same to the director who must act where instances of potential misuse are at play.

-.
-Pool vehicles
+8. Pool vehicles